greboid/poozles/README.md

 unlocks: {"you missed a letter!": ["melism", "elisma"]}
 -->
 ```
-After this include the html content of the puzzle, linking to any of the files in the folder
+After this include the html content of the puzzle, linking to any of the files in the folder.

-A guess box is added automatically and guesses submitted are handled and display the result with alert()
+If a success.html file is present in the puzzle folder this will replace the puzzle on a correct guess.

+# Configuration

+ - `PORT` - Web server port
+ - `DEBUG` - Run in debug mode
+ - `DB_TYPE` - Specifies what kind of database to use, currently supports noop